 MariaDB advantages for Magento:

-- Performance boost compared to the default MySQL setup (see this review for an in-depth comparison of different workloads).
+- Performance boost compared to the default MySQL configuration (see for an in-depth comparison of different workloads).

 Among high-profile Percona fans are Facebook, Netflix, SoundCloud, and Adobe.